 This function returns a C Boolean value indicating whether or not the complete set of dirty objects has been returned in theOops in one or more calls.
 TRUE indicates that the complete set has been returned, and FALSE indicates that it has not.

-This function finds all objects that are in the ExportedDirtyObjs or TrackedDirtyObjs sets.
-The ExportedDirtyObjs set includes all objects in PureExportSet that have been made "dirty" since the ExportedDirtyObjs set was last reset, and the TrackedDirtyObjs set includes all objects in the GciTrackedObjs set that have been made "dirty" since the TrackedDirtyObjs set was last reset.
+This function finds all objects that are in the ExportedDirtyObjs set.
+The ExportedDirtyObjs set includes all objects in PureExportSet that have been made "dirty" since the ExportedDirtyObjs set was last reset.

 The ExportedDirtyObjs set is initialized by GciDirtyObjsInit.